 Students who qualify for enrollment in the United Methodist Certification program may follow one of two “tracks” for the five required courses – paraprofessional or professional.

 Paraprofessional Track: Persons who are working in an area of specialized ministry but who may not have an undergraduate degree may seek paraprofessional certification.
 Students in this track will receive certification credit from GBHEM but will not receive academic credit.
 Download Para HE 4065 Enrollment Form for GBHEM if you are a first time paraprofessional student.

 Professional Track: Students seeking professional certification in an area of specialized ministry must hold a bachelor’s degree and submit transcripts of their undergraduate and any previous graduate work in order to enroll.
 They receive graduate academic credit upon successful completion of each course and are eligible for scholarship funds from the General Board of Higher Education and Ministry.
 Download HE 4064 Enrollment Form for Professional Certification for GBHEM if you are a first time professional student.

 Professional certification students are required to submit a course request form for Perkins in addition to registration.
-If you are registering as a PROFESSIONAL, you are not officially registered until a course request form is completed and received no later than May 19 in the Office of Advanced Ministerial Studies.
+If you are registering as a PROFESSIONAL, you are not officially registered until a course request form is completed and received no later than May 19 in the Office of External Programs.
 It can be mailed, faxed, or emailed:

 PO Box 750133